303 (comics)

 The story spans two parts titled "Afghanistan's Plains" and "Black Arrow" (after a monologue in J.R.R.
 Tolkien's The Hobbit) each consisting of three issues and centers around a Russian Spetsnaz colonel.

 In the first part the colonel leads a Russian team investigating a plane crash in Afghanistan.
 Violence soon erupts after first British and then American military forces become involved in the investigation.
 In the aftermath, the colonel helps a wounded British Special Air Service trooper who translates a document found on the plane.
-The document suggests that there is a high-level conspiracy in the United States; that the Global War On Terror was started in order to facilitate the west taking over the oil-rich Middle East.
+The document suggests that there is a high-level conspiracy in the United States; that the global war on terror was started in order to facilitate the west taking over the oil-rich Middle East.

-In the second part the colonel travels alone to the United States in order to carry out a self-assigned mission, where he first faces a sheriff troubled by the loss of her wife because of the deficiency of their insurance.
+In the second part the colonel travels alone to the United States in order to carry out a self-assigned mission, where he first faces a sheriff troubled by the loss of his wife because of the deficiency of their insurance.
 The story also focuses on the problems of illegal Mexican immigrants apparently exploited at a slaughterhouse called "McHell".
-The Colonel eventually assassinates the President of the United States with the intention of stopping the Global War on Terror, using a Lee-Enfield rifle using only iron sights, firing from behind a closed window.
+The Colonel eventually assassinates the President of the United States with the intention of stopping the Global War on Terror, using a Lee–Enfield rifle using only iron sights, firing from behind a closed window.

 [edit] Name